1995–96 Colorado Avalanche season

-The 1995–96 Colorado Avalanche season was the first season of the Nordiques/Avalanche franchise after moving from Quebec City to Denver.
-As a result, the Avalanche were assigned to the Pacific Division of the NHL's Western Conference.
+The 1995–96 Colorado Avalanche season was the first season of the Nordiques/Avalanche franchise after relocating from Quebec City to Denver.
+As a result, the Avalanche were reassigned to the Pacific Division of the NHL's Western Conference.
+They would then win the Stanley Cup sweeping the Florida Panthers, being the 2nd team to win the cup after becoming a new team since theMaple Leafs in 1918.